valchkou/cassandra-driver-mapping/README.md

     mappingSession.delete(entity);
 ```
-Very simple, isn't it?
 No mapping files, no scripts, no configuration files.
 You don't have to worry about creating the Table and Indexes for your Entity.
 All is built-in and taken care of.
 Entity definition will be automatically [synchronized with C*](#sync).